-The new headquarters for the Abu Dhabi Investment Council occupies a prominent site on the north shore of Abu Dhabi Island, overlooking the Eastern Mangroves and out towards Sadiyaat Island and the Arabian Gulf beyond.
+The headquarters for the expanding Abu Dhabi Investment Council occupies a prominent site on the north shore of Abu Dhabi Island, overlooking the Eastern Mangroves and out towards Sadiyaat Island and the Arabian Gulf beyond.

 The 82,000m2 development comprises of two 150m tall buildings for which Arup provided a range of services, including structural, geotechnical, façade, civil, MEP, fire, and wind engineering.
 Both towers are primarily used as office space, but they also hold space for catering, plantrooms, auditoria, prayer rooms and a gymnasium for the buildings’ occupiers to enjoy.